-Several studies have recently reported a role for sphingolipids in response to temperature stress.
+Several studies have recently reported a role of sphingolipids in response to a temperature stress.
 Acclimation capacity was correlated with changes in the content of TAGs (triacylglycerols), MGDG (monogalactosyldiacylglycerol), DGDG (digalactosyldiacylglycerol) and a GlcCer (Degenkolbe et al., 2012).
-Analysis of oat, rye and Arabidopsis lipid profiles during cold acclimation demonstrated that GlcCer contents decreased in the plasma membrane, whereas they were unchanged in microdomains (Minami et al., 2009; Takahashi et al., 2016).
-These changes could contribute to a greater hydration of the plasma membrane that could, in turn, increase membrane stability during cold stress.
-In a study focusing on grapevine leaves, it was found that high levels of t18:1 (8Z) in complex sphingolipids were correlated with freezing tolerance (Kawaguchi et al., 2000).
-The sphingolipid $\Delta 8$ long-chain base desaturases (SLD), which desaturate the LCB at the $\Delta 8$ position in both cis and trans orientations, appear to play a role in cold tolerance in Arabidopsis (Chen et al., 2012) and tomato (Zhou et al., 2016).
-In Arabidopsis, the sld1sld2 double mutant is sensitive to cold stress (Chen et al., 2012).
-Similarly, SISLD knockdown tomato plants displayed greater membrane damage and physiological indicators of chilling damage after stress than WT plants.
-Chloroplasts are the main organelle affected by cold and many studies have reported that chloroplast morphology is affected by changes in lipid unsaturation.
-Chloroplasts in SISLD knockdown were more severely damaged than in WT plants and the surviving organelles were not surrounded by an extra membrane (Zhou et al., 2016).
-GlcCers, believed to stabilise membranes, were detected in the envelope membrane of chloroplasts (Spassieva & Hille, 2003), suggesting that sphingolipids are structurally important for chloroplast membrane for cold tolerance.
-This finding illustrated that disrupting SISLD transcript accumulation reduced chilling tolerance of tomato.
-Lipid desaturation is a way for plants to mitigate the effects of chilling or freezing temperatures.
-SISLD knockdown plant sensitivity to chilling could therefore be related to membrane properties such as fluidity, which is diminished due to depletion of sphingolipids with unsaturated LCBs.
-Another explanation for the decrease in cold tolerance could be a change in the formation and content of microdomains in the membrane.
-It is conceivable that activity of some microdomain-localised proteins important for cold tolerance could be modified in perturbed microdomains (Chen et al., 2012).
-There has been no characterised function for sphingolipids in tolerance of high temperature by contrast with the high concentration of trienoic fatty acids in the thylakoid membranes that have been shown to be involved in both chilling and high temperature tolerance (Murakami et al., 2000; Routaboul et al., 2012; Tovuu et al., 2016).
+Analysis of oat, rye and Arabidopsis lipid profiles 200 during cold acclimation demonstrated that GlcCer contents decreased in the plasma 201 membrane whereas they were unchanged in microdomains (Minami et al., 2009; Takahashi 202 et al., 2016).
+These changes could contribute to a greater hydration of the plasma membrane 203 that could, in turn, increase membrane stability during cold stress.
+In a study focusing on 204 grapevine leaves, it was found that high levels of t18:1 (8Z) in complex sphingolipids were 205 correlated with freezing tolerance (Kawaguchi et al., 2000).
+The sphingolipid $\Delta 8$ long-chain 206 base desaturases (SLD), which desaturate the LCB at the $\Delta 8$ position in both cis and trans 207 orientation, appear to play a role in cold tolerance in Arabidopsis (Chen et al., 2012) and 208 tomato (Zhou et al., 2016).
+In Arabidopsis, the sld1sld2 double mutant is sensitive to cold 209 stress (Chen et al., 2012).
+Similarly, SISLD knock-down tomato plants displayed greater 210 membrane damage and physiological indicators of chilling damage after stress than WT 211 plants.
+Chloroplasts are the main organelle impacted by cold and many studies have reported 212 that chloroplast morphology is affected by changes in lipid unsaturation.
+Chloroplasts in 213 SISLD knockdown were more severely damaged than in WT and the surviving organelles 214 were not surrounded by an extra-membrane (Zhou et al., 2016).
+GlcCers, believed to stabilize 215 membranes, were detected in the envelope membrane of chloroplasts (Spassieva and Hille, 216 2003), suggesting that sphingolipids are structurally important for chloroplast membrane for 217 cold tolerance.
+This illustrated that disrupting SISLD transcript accumulation reduced chilling 218 tolerance of tomato.
+Lipid desaturation is a way for plants to mitigate the effects of chilling or 219 freezing temperatures.
+The SISLD knockdown plant sensitivity to chilling could thus be related 220 to the membrane properties such as fluidity that is diminished due to depletion of 221 sphingolipids with unsaturated LCBs.
+Another explanation for the decrease in cold tolerance 222 could be a change in the formation and content of microdomains in the membrane.
+It is 223 conceivable that activity of some microdomain-localized proteins important for cold tolerance 224 could be modified in perturbed microdomains (Chen et al., 2012).
+There has been no 225 characterized function for sphingolipids in tolerance of high temperature in contrast to the 226 high concentration of trienoic fatty acids in the thylakoid membranes which have been shown 227 to be involved in both chilling and high temperature tolerance (Murakami et al., 2000; 228 Routaboul et al., 2012; Tovuu et al., 2016).

-Sphingolipids as structural components in response to biotic stress
+231 Sphingolipids as structural components in response to biotic stress

 The rice Osfah1/2 plants displayed similar SA levels to WT and a decreased tolerance to the hemibiotrophic fungus Magnaporthe oryzae.
-Nagano and colleagues demonstrated that products of these enzymes, 2-hydroxy-sphingolipids, were critical in the formation of microdomains and disruption of OsFah1/2 activity disturbed organisation of defence proteins localized in these microdomains, such as the NADPH oxidase RbohB, required for ROS production involved in rice immunity (Nagano et al., 2016).
+Nagano and colleagues demonstrated that products of these enzymes, 2-hydroxy-sphingolipids, were critical in the formation of microdomains and disruption of OsFah1/2 activity disturbed organization of defense proteins localized in these microdomains, such as the NADPH oxidase RbohB, required for ROS production involved in rice immunity (Nagano et al., 2016).